Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_day_5_plan.md

 ## Synopsis

 Day 5 begins with an expanded session on how the Internet works.
 Topics covered
-                include internet security and the nitty-gritty of HTTP.
-Git 2 covers how to resolve merge commits, along with how to use Git issues and the other site features.
+                include Internet security and the nitty-gritty of HTTP.
+Git 2 covers how to resolve merge conflicts, along with how to use Git Issues and other site features.
-                Finally, a lesson on web technologies, including HTML, CSS, and Markdown will prepare participants for future sessions, as well as familiarize them with some common, useful tools.
+                Finally, a lesson on web technologies, including HTML, CSS, and Markdown will prepare participants for future sessions, and familiarize them with some common, useful tools.

 ## Outcome goals
-* How does SSL help protect communication?
+* How does SSL protect communication?
 * Understand the basics of HTTP requests and headers
 * Manage branches with Git
 * How to solve merge conflicts
 * GitHub Issues, Comments, and Assignments
-* Review command line git
+* Review command line Git
 * Transform documents using Pandoc
 * Understand and write HTML, CSS, and Markdown
-* Visualization as part of the text processing pipeline: making decisions, selecting formats, interacting with, and producing visualizations
-* Hands-on: a departure from Word Cloud
 ## Legend

 * **Presentation:** by instructors